-The granting of stock options, RSUs and DSUs in a particular quarter gives rise to stock-based compensation expense.
-This can generate fluctuations in expense and then net income or loss quarter over quarter.
+The granting of stock options, RSUs and DSUs and bonuses in a particular quarter gives rise to stock-based compensation expense.
+This can generate fluctuations in expense and net income or loss quarter over quarter.
 As well, fluctuations in market prices of securities causes volatility in net income or loss through unrealized gains, as well as through the sale of securities.
 In Q3-2017 and Q1-2017, mark-to-market fluctuations resulted in losses while in Q2-2017, mark-to-market fluctuations resulted in gains generating income during the quarter.
 The income during Q3-2016 results primarily from mark-to-market adjustments.
 The Company realized gains on the sale of investments in several of these quarters.
 As well, bonus grants contributed to the loss in Q4-2016.
+Earnings from a royalty buyout reduced net loss during Q4-2017.
 Comprehensive loss accounts for foreign exchange translation changes related to the Company's equity investment.

 Total assets also vary as a result of the fluctuations in market prices of securities as well as the sale of securities as these investments make up a large proportion of total assets.
-The Company has started investing in the newly acquired Troilus project whose expenses are being capitalized.
+The Company has been investing in the Troilus project.
+The Troilus expenses are being capitalized.